1+O(1) asymptotics for loop percolation in five and higher dimensions: Introduction

-where $0\lra \partial B_n$ denotes the event that there exists a nearest-neighbor path of open edges connecting the origin to the boundary of the ball of radius $n$.
-In their list of open questions (see \cite[Section 8]{chang2016phase}), they include the existence of the limits in Eq.~\eqref{eq:intro1} and Eq.~\eqref{eq:intro2}.
+They also proved upper and lower bounds on $\P\rk{0\lra x}$.
+In their list of open problems (see \cite[Section 8]{chang2016phase}), they include the question of the existence of limits in Eq.~\eqref{eq:intro1} and Eq.~\eqref{eq:intro2}.

-Our work was inspired by \cite{duminil2020subcritical}, where it was shown that for Poisson-Boolean percolation with polynomial tails in the subcritical domain, connecting the origin to the complement of the centered ball $B_n$ with radius $n$, has the same price as facilitating this connection with a single mark.
-However, the same cannot be true for loop percolation because the trajectories of random walks are less dense.
-We show that for $d\ge 5$ and $\alpha$ small enough, forcing to origin to be connected to $\partial B_n$ is realized as follows: sample a subcritical loop soup.
+Our work was inspired by \cite{duminil2020subcritical}, where it was shown that for Poisson--Boolean percolation with polynomial tails in the subcritical regime, connecting the origin to the complement of the centered ball $B_n$ with radius $n$, has the same price as facilitating this connection with a single mark (asymptotically in $n$).
+The same cannot be true for loop percolation, because the trajectories of random walks are less ``dense"; they are two-dimensional objects in $d\ge 5$ dimensional space.
+We show that for $d\ge 5$ and $\alpha$ small enough, the event that the origin is connected to $\partial B_n$ is typically realized as follows: sample a subcritical loop soup.
 To its (highly localized) cluster at the origin, attach (harmonically) a long loop $\omega$ that intersects $\partial B_n$.
-Note that it could happen that this long $\omega$ intersects the origin, but with a positive probability, it does not.
-We furthermore show that a similar story holds for the two-point function: to connect the origin to a faraway $x$, first independently sample clusters at $0$ and at $x$.
+The loop $\omega$ may intersect the origin, but with positive probability it does not.
+We furthermore prove that a similar principle applies to the two-point function: to connect the origin to a faraway $x$, first independently sample clusters at $0$ and at $x$.
 Then, add a big loop connecting the two clusters.
-In the proof, we also explicitly give error bounds depending on $n$ or $\abs{x}$.\\ Our main tools are refined loop/percolation estimates together with the use of the Mecke equation, which has not been applied in this context to the best of our knowledge.
+In the proof explicit error bounds depending on $n$ or $\abs{x}$ are derived.\\ Our main tools are refined loop/percolation estimates together with the use of the Mecke equation, which has not been applied in this context to the best of our knowledge.
 The Mecke equation allows us to separate the law conditioned to connect into an unconditioned law decorated with a long loop.
 We expect this behavior to hold for a variety of long-range subcritical percolation models based on Poisson point processes, and hence expect that our method is useful to other cases.
+We remark that the Mecke equation is key for deriving Russo's formula in the context of Poissonian models, see \cite{duminil2020subcritical}.